About the 2023 edition.

-By joining Free Electrons, startups will have the opportunity to test their solution with 10 global energy utilities.
-Each interaction is designed to facilitate ongoing conversations between startups and utilities to refine value propositions, seed pilot projects and explore investment opportunities.
-To date, The Utilities in the Free Electrons program have spent $20+ million in startup pilot projects.
+By joining Free Electrons, start-ups will have the opportunity to test their solution with world leading energy utilities.
+Each interaction is designed to facilitate ongoing conversations between start-ups and utilities to refine value propositions, seed pilot projects and explore investment opportunities.

 What stage startup are The Utilities looking for?